-Theft (Minor) - The unauthorized taking, carrying, riding away, or concealing the property of another person which is less than \$300-750 in value, without threat or bodily harm.
+Theft (Minor) - The unauthorized taking, carrying, riding away, or concealing the property of another person which is less than \$750 in value, without threat or bodily harm.

-Threat/Intimidation (SESIR) (Level III) - Instilling fear in others.
-A threat to cause physical harm to another person with or without the use of a weapon that includes all of the following elements: (1) intent (an intention that the threat is heard or seen by the person who is the object of the threat), (2) fear (a reasonable fear of apprehension by the person who is the object of the threat that the threat could be carried out), and (3) capability (the ability of the offender to actually carry out the threat directly or by a weapon or other instrument that can easily be obtained).
-An incident where there was no physical contact between the offender and victim, but the victim felt that physical harm could have occurred based on verbal or nonverbal communication by the offender.
+Threat/Intimidation (SESIR) (Level III) - An incident where there was no physical contact between the offender and victim, but the victim felt that physical harm could have occurred based on verbal or nonverbal communication by the offender.
 This includes nonverbal threats (e.g., brandishing a weapon) and verbal threats of physical harm which are made in person, electronically, or through any other means.